-For patients that have multiple autoimmune conditions (or who meet criteria for polyglandular autoimmune syndrome type 3), going on the autoimmune paleo diet may be a better option than just going gluten free.
+For patients that have multiple autoimmune conditions (or who meet the criteria for polyglandular autoimmune syndrome type 3), going on the autoimmune paleo diet may be a better option than just going gluten-free.

 The autoimmune paleo diet mimics the paleo diet, but it is a more strict version of the diet.

 This particular diet removes all sources of gluten, nightshades, beans, and nuts.

 - Bottom line: Patients who have failed the paleo diet and who have multiple autoimmune conditions should consider the AIP diet.

 If weight loss is your primary goal and if you have leptin resistance, then you might benefit from a diet more tailored to helping your body lower leptin levels.

 Leptin is a hormone in your body that can change your metabolism (lower it), resulting in an increased appetite and weight loss resistance.